 With plant growing in pots indoors, which can be easily moved around, you can use approach grafting easily because you can rearrange plants to be close together as your needs dictate.
 It’s easy to join a scion from one neighbor onto the roots of another.

-Outdoors, I can only think of a few “practical” uses for approach grafting.
-Plants rooted into the ground are obviously not meant to be moved, but there are times you might plan your plantings with later approach grafts in mind.
+Outdoors, there are few “practical” uses for approach grafting.
+Plants rooted into the ground are obviously not meant to be moved, but there are times you might plan your plantings with later approach grafts in mind:

 - To make a living fence.
-When making a living fence, a row of same-species plants are planted close enough that they will grow into each other along a line.
-In an artful form of living fence, the major branches are trained to cross each other, and approach grafted at the crossing sites.
+When making a living fence, a row of same-species plants is planted close enough that they will grow into each other along a line.
+In an artful form of living fence, the major branches are trained to cross each other and approach grafted at the crossing sites.
 These grafts become extremely strong over time.

 - In grafting tropical fruit trees, and other hard to graft species.
-Because they work well on non-dormant plants, approach grafting is a common method for many tropical fruit trees.
+Since they work well on non-dormant plants, approach grafting is a common method for many tropical fruit trees.

 - If you have to graft during the growing season.
 If you must, for whatever reason, work on a plant when it is not dormant, your options for grafts are very limited.
 Splice, side-veneer, cleft, and other similarly popular grafts all require dormant wood.
 Approach may be the only suitable way to graft your plant in-season.